 Accordions / Expanding Text Examples

 Using accordions or expanding text modules can be a great way of putting a lot of information on a single page.
 Be careful though as some solutions load all of the content in one go and this can make page load times take forever, frustrating your users.
 A great example is shown below and has two columns with different sections for each product area.
-The information in each expanding text area doesn’t load until the user clicks the chosen product and it’s all mobile responsive.
+The information in each expanding text area doesn’t load until the user clicks the chosen product.

 Mobile Responsive Example

 The example below shows the home page from example one and how it responds to different device types and orientations.
 It’s really important that your intranet is mobile responsive so that employees on the move and remote workers can benefit from the improved processes and communications that your intranet will bring.
 More and more employees are working flexibly and a mobile responsive intranet ensures they remain productive whatever their location.

 In this context, it’s also important to think carefully about how your content will translate to the smaller screens of smartphones and tablets.
 For example, your choice of typeface, its size and the color scheme of your intranet may come across differently in a mobile device and it’s even more important to have an uncluttered look that’s easy to find your way around.
 Employees shouldn’t have to work hard to read the text or locate information on a mobile intranet page so be careful in the choices you make.
 It’s always a good idea to pilot your intranet before going live to check on how well the content is working for you from a mobile perspective.